microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

 We are open to collaborations with universities, research labs, and companies.
 For such requests (and other requests unsuitable for GitHub), please directly email to <deepspeed-info@microsoft.com>.
+If you like our work, please "Star" our [repo](https://github.com/microsoft/DeepSpeed).